 - parks and other green spaces are popular with adults taking young children out to play and for older children to spend time together.

-Council is developing a Parks and Play Strategy so that we can make informed decisions on the planning, provision and management of parks, playgrounds and public amenities to meet the needs of the community now and in the future.
+Council is developing a Parks and Play Strategy and Public Amenity Strategy so that we can make informed decisions on the planning, provision and management of parks, playgrounds and public amenities to meet the needs of the community now and in the future.

 What is the focus of this study?